Numerical Propagation#

 propagate_var(rvm_state, thrust, tof)#

-In pykep, abusing a term well established in electrodynamics, this is the initial value problem of a fixed inertial thrust mass-varying spacecraft orbiting a main body.
+In pykep, using a term well established in electrodynamics, this is the initial value problem of a fixed inertial thrust mass-varying spacecraft orbiting a main body.

 The propagation will be singular for vanishing masses (infinite acceleration) and raise an exception.